-- 3.3.1 To meet the minimum procedural requirements of the Act, an allegation must: - .1 be in writing, and signed by the Complainant or the Complainant's solicitor; - .2 allege conduct by an identifiable current or former professional member or permit holder (the "Respondent") which, if it were proven, could constitute conduct deserving of sanction as defined by subsection 20 (c) of the Act; and - .3 be filed with the Registrar. - 3.3.2 In cases where it is uncertain as to whether a written signed document is intended to be an allegation of conduct deserving of sanction against a Respondent, or as to whether the document provides sufficient information to identify the Complainant or the Respondent, the Registrar may request that the Complainant provide written confirmation and clarification of that intention or information before accepting the document for filing as an allegation. - 3.3.3 Complainants will also be encouraged by the Registrar to disclose at the outset of the allegation the following: - .1 as complete a description as possible of the conduct of the Respondent alleged to be conduct deserving of sanction, including the date(s) when the alleged conduct occurred, the place(s) where the alleged conduct occurred, any documentation of or relating to the alleged conduct, and the identity and contact information of any witnesses or persons believed to have information relevant to the alleged conduct; - .2 any other relevant matters, such as the nature and type of the relationship, for example professional to professional or client to professional, between the Complainant and the professional member or permit holder against whom the allegation is being made; and
+- 3.3.1 To meet the minimum procedural requirements of the Act, an allegation must: - .1 be in writing, and signed by the Complainant or the Complainant's solicitor; - .2 allege conduct by an identifiable current or former professional member or permit holder (the "Respondent") which, if it were proven, could constitute conduct deserving of sanction as defined by subsection 20 (c) of the Act; and - .3 be filed with the Registrar. - 3.3.2 In cases where it is uncertain as to whether a written signed document is intended to be an allegation of conduct deserving of sanction against a Respondent, or as to whether the document provides sufficient information to identify the Complainant or the Respondent, the Registrar may request that the Complainant provide written confirmation and clarification of that intention or information before accepting the document for filing as an allegation. - 3.3.3 In addition to the requirements provided in paragraph 3.3.1, Complainants will also be encouraged by the Registrar to disclose at the outset of the allegation the following: - .1 as complete a description as possible of the conduct of the Respondent alleged to be conduct deserving of sanction, including: - the date(s) when the alleged conduct occurred; - the place(s) where the alleged conduct occurred; - any documentation of or relating to the alleged conduct; and - the identity and contact information of any witnesses or persons believed to have information relevant to the alleged conduct; - .2 any other relevant matters, such as the nature and type of the relationship, for example professional to professional or client to professional, between the Complainant and the professional member or permit holder against whom the allegation is being made;

-.3 whether the Complainant would be prepared to see the matter resolved by the intervention of the Registrar, without seeking a finding of conduct deserving of sanction against the Respondent.
+- .3 the specific sections of the Act, Regulations, Code of Ethics and Standards the Complainant alleges were breached by the professional member; and - .4 whether the Complainant would be prepared to see the matter resolved by the intervention of the Registrar, without seeking a finding of conduct deserving of sanction against the Respondent.